PrefectHQ/prefect/docs/guides/cli-shell.md

 ## Prerequisites
 Before you begin, ensure you have:

-- An introductory understanding of Prefect and flow concepts.
+- A basic understanding of Prefect flows.
 Start with the [Getting Started](/getting-started/quickstart/) guide if you're new.
-- Prefect CLI installed, following the instructions in the [Prefect documentation](/getting-started/installation/).
+- A recent version of Prefect installed in your command line environment.
+Follow the instructions in the [docs](/getting-started/installation/) if you have any issues.
-- A command-line environment ready for executing commands.

-## The `watch` Command
+## The `watch` command
 The `watch` command wraps any shell command in a Prefect flow for instant execution, ideal for quick tasks or integrating shell scripts into your workflows.

-### Example Usage
+### Example usage
 Imagine you want to fetch the current weather in Chicago using the `curl` command.
 The following Prefect CLI command does just that:

 ```bash
 prefect shell watch "curl http://wttr.in/Chicago?format=3"
 ```

-This command makes a simple request to `wttr.in`, a console-oriented weather service, and prints the weather conditions for Chicago.
+This command makes a request to `wttr.in`, a console-oriented weather service, and prints the weather conditions for Chicago.

-### Benefits
+### Benefits of `watch`
-- **Immediate Feedback:** Execute shell commands instantly within the Prefect framework for immediate results.
+- **Immediate feedback:** Execute shell commands  within the Prefect framework for immediate results.
-- **Easy Integration:** Seamlessly blend external scripts or data fetching into your data workflows.
+- **Easy integration:** Seamlessly blend external scripts or data fetching into your data workflows.
-- **Visibility and Logging:** Leverage Prefect's logging to track the execution and output of your shell tasks.
+- **Visibility and logging:** Leverage Prefect's logging to track the execution and output of your shell tasks.

 ## Deploying with `serve`
-When you need to run shell commands on a schedule, the `serve` command creates a Prefect deployment for regular execution, streamlining task automation.
+When you need to run shell commands on a schedule, the `serve` command creates a Prefect [deployment](/concepts/deployments/ for regular execution.
+This is an extremely quick way to create a deployment that is served by Prefect.

-### Example Usage
+### Example usage
 To set up a daily weather report for Chicago at 9 AM, you can use the `serve` command as follows:

 ```bash
 prefect shell serve "curl http://wttr.in/Chicago?format=3" --flow-name "Daily Chicago Weather Report" --cron-schedule "0 9 * * *" --deployment-name "Chicago Weather"
 ```

 This command schedules a Prefect flow to fetch Chicago's weather conditions daily, providing consistent updates without manual intervention.
+Additionally, if you want to fetch the Chicago weather, you can manually create a run of your new deployment from the UI or the CLI.

+To shut down your server and pause your scheduled runs, hit `ctrl` + `c` in the CLI.

-### Benefits
+### Benefits of `serve`
-- **Automated Scheduling:** Schedule shell commands to run automatically, ensuring critical updates are generated and available on time.
+- **Automated scheduling:** Schedule shell commands to run automatically, ensuring critical updates are generated and available on time.
-- **Centralized Workflow Management:** Manage and monitor your scheduled shell commands alongside Prefect flows for a unified workflow overview.
+- **Centralized workflow management:** Manage and monitor your scheduled shell commands inside Prefect for a unified workflow overview.
-- **Configurable Execution:** Tailor execution frequency, concurrency limits, and other parameters to suit your project's needs and resources.
+- **Configurable execution:** Tailor execution frequency, [concurrency limits](/guides/global-concurrency-limits/), and other parameters to suit your project's needs and resources.

-## Next Steps
+## Next steps
 With the `watch` and `serve` commands at your disposal, you're ready to incorporate shell command automation into your Prefect workflows.
-Start with straightforward tasks like observing cron jobs and expand to more complex automation scenarios to enhance your workflows' efficiency and capabilities.
+You can start with straightforward tasks like observing cron jobs and expand to more complex automation scenarios to enhance your workflows' efficiency and capabilities.

-For more insights into Prefect's features and best practices, visit the [Prefect documentation](https://docs.prefect.io/).
+Check out the [tutorial](/tutorial/) and explore other Prefect docs to learn how to gain more observability and orchestration capabilities in your workflows.